-The Salinas Valley Reclamation Plant at the Regional Wastewater Treatment Plant is owned by Monterey One Water (M1W) and delivers tertiary treated wastewater to the CSIP system for irrigation.
-The primary, secondary, and tertiary treatment processes have a maximum capacity of 29.6 mgd and treat approximately 16 to 18 mgd of influent wastewater.
-During the wet weather months, the majority of secondary treated wastewater is discharged to the ocean, forgoing the opportunity for beneficial reuse.
+The Salinas Valley Reclamation Plant (Reclamation Plant), also referred to as at the Regional Wastewater Treatment Plant is owned by Monterey One Water (M1W) and delivers tertiary treated wastewater to the CSIP system for irrigation.
+It The primary, secondary, and tertiary treated wastewater to the CSIP system for irrigation.
+It The primary, secondary, and tertiary treatment processes havehas a maximum capacity of 29.6 mgd and treats approximately 16 to18 mgd of influent wastewater.
+During the wet weather months, 100%the majority of all-secondary treated wastewater is discharged to the ocean, forgoing the opportunity for beneficial reuse.
 During the wet weather months, there is some demand for recycled water in the CSIP system; however, M1W cannot produce tertiary treated water at a rate lower than 5 mgd, which is needed to supply the growers in the winter.
 As a result, growers turn to the groundwater basin for their irrigation needs during these months.
-Modifications are required at the Reclamation Plant in order to efficiently treat and deliver recycled water during the wet weather months.
+Modifications are required at the M1W-Reclamation Plant in order to efficiently treat and deliver recycled water during the wet weather months.

-This Winter Modifications project consists of two parts: upgrading the chlorine scrubbers to minimize the winter maintenance shutdown and improving the Reclamation Plant to allow delivery of tertiary treated wastewater to CSIP when water demand is less than 5 mgd.
+This Winter Modifications project consists of two parts: upgrading the chlorine scrubbers to prevent minimize the winter maintenance shutdown and improving the Reclamation Plant to allow delivery of tertiary treated wastewater to CSIP when water demand is less than 5 mgd.
 The original project description in the GSP focused on increasing wintertime use of recycled water through modifications to the Plant based on the New Source Water Supply Study commissioned by MCWRA for the purpose of developing the Amended and Restated Water Recycling Agreement between MCWRA and M1W.
 It was a very preliminary analysis, and M1W commissioned further analysis on the specific steps involved in this project, which identified that upgrading of the chlorine scrubber system is the first initial step that needs to occur (Monterey One Water, 2018a).
-There are limitations to winter water provision if water demand is low because the Reclamation Plant cannot operate when demand is low; however, the only required system shutdown is due to the need to undertake maintenance of the wet chlorine scrubber system for two to three weeks every year.
+There are limitations to winter water provision if water demand is low because the Salinas River Diversion Facility Reclamation Plant cannot operate when demand is low; however, the only required system shutdown is due to the need to undertake maintenance of the wet chlorine scrubber system for two to three weeks every year.
+Replacement of the chlorine scrubbers must be undertaken prior to modifications to the Reclamation Plant because wintertime use of recycled water will not be effective without first implementing the chlorine scrubber upgrade.
+In addition, the existing chlorine scrubber system has high risk of failure given its age.